-216 Murray Street (coming 2022)
+216 Murray Street (coming in 2022)

 Shepherds of Good Hope is building hope in our community.

 Shepherds of Good Hope is building a new multi-purpose space located at 216 Murray Street, next to our shelter at 256 King Edward Ave.
-This new space will house a drop-in program, open 7 days a week, a new soup kitchen, and permanent housing for up to 48 people who are currently homeless.
+This new space will house a drop-in program, open 7 days a week, a new community kitchen, and permanent housing for up to 48 people who are currently homeless.

 This page will be updated as more information is available on this project.
-If your question is not answered, please feel free to reach out to Caroline Cox, senior manager, Shepherds of Good Hope at: firstname.lastname@example.org.
+If your question is not answered, please feel free to reach our project team at: email@example.com.

 Frequently Asked Questions: